-Once assigned webmaster rights, you will find a Webmaster Center link in the toolbox of your portal homepage.
+Once assigned webmaster rights, you will find a Webmaster Center link in the Quick Links of your portal.
 The Webmaster Center is your hub for building and managing your website.
 Click the Webmaster Center link to get started.

 In the Design Setup process you will select the site’s template and colors, upload your logos, and enter contact details such as address and phone numbers.

-To move sections on the Navigation Manager, hover over the folder icon until you see the cursor change, click, hold, and drag to a new location on the map.
-Landing zones light up in dark green.
+To move sections on the Navigation Manager, hover over the folder icon , click, hold and drag to a new location on the map.
+Landing zones light up in amber/yellow.
 Alternately, you can drop a folder on another folder to create sub sections.

-Click the Full Site Map button at the top right of the Navigation Manager to manage the entire website.
-With the full site map, you may edit section names, drag and drop sections and pages, view page histories, and undelete pages.
+Click the Stand Alone Site Map button at the top right of the Navigation Manager to manage the entire website.
+With the full page map, you may edit section names, drag and drop sections and pages, view page histories, and undelete pages.

 Use the “Where am I” links located at the very top left of every page to navigate your way back to the Webmaster Center at anytime while working on your site.